 Razor Thin (and Sharp) Blade

 The thinness of the blade is perfect for detail work, while the pointed tip allows you to make fine cuts with surgical precision.
-This is particularly helpful for tasks like hulling and coring, and makes it incredibly lightweight and easy to maneuver.
+This is particularly helpful for tasks like hulling and coring, in addition to making it incredibly lightweight and easy to maneuver.

 Because it’s designed to be used with the blade facing towards you, you always know exactly where that sharp edge is—which actually makes it safer.
 For even more control, you may want to choke up on the blade slightly.
 Employ a pinch grip by gently curling your fingers around the lower part of the blade’s spine while using your thumb to secure the knife.

-When used correctly, it’s just as effective as a peeler—more dexterous, too.
+When used correctly, it’s just as effective as a vegetable peeler—more dexterous, too.

 Perfect Weight Distribution

-Finally, and arguably most importantly, is the Knife’s weight distribution.
-Most of the weight rests in the handle, which means the blade remains incredibly agile.
+Finally, and arguably most importantly, is the knife’s weight distribution.
+Most of the weight rests in the handle, which means the blade remains incredibly light and agile.
 This ensures you can make confident cuts that make the most of the thin, sharp, and beak-like blade, even with the most fiddly tasks.

-The handle—available in our classic Made In Red, Harbour Blue, and Black as well as a new stonelike Marbled White—offsets the lightness of the blade.
+The handle—available in a new, gold-flecked Black Krion—offsets the lightness of the blade.
 It has heft but isn’t heavy, so you can maintain a solid grip without running the risk of clunky, uneven cuts.

 Each handle is poreless and naturally antimicrobial, which serves to prevent staining and improve sanitation.
-However, only the Knives featuring the Limited-Edition Marbled White handle come with engraved numbering—0001 through 1,000—right on the blade.
+Each Black Krion knife in this extremely limited run boasts engraved numbering—0001 through 1,000—right on the blade.

 Ready to Shop?